Taxes

 [Source: IRS Publication 515, (2019), Withholding of Tax on Nonresident Aliens and Foreign Entities, accessed 3/27/2019 at https://www.irs.gov/publications/p515#en_US_2019_publink1000224970.]

-Before applying for an ITIN number on iStart, you must first obtain a Social Security Denial Notice from the Social Security Administration (SSA) Office.
-To do so, visit the Social Security Administration office nearest your campus with your immigration documents (passport, I-20 or DS-2019 and your most recent I-94).
+Before applying for an ITIN number in iStart, you must first obtain a Social Security Denial Notice from the Social Security Administration (SSA) Office.
+To do so, visit the Social Security Administration office nearest your campus with your immigration documents (passport, I-20 or DS-2019, and your most recent I-94).

 Note: For University Park students, the Social Security Administration office is located at 901 University Drive, Suite 2, State College, PA 16801.
 For campus students, please use the Social Security Office Locator tool.